phanirajabhandari/android-keystore-example/README.md

 #Android Keystore Example

-Example demonstrating how to use [KeyStore][https://developer.android.com/reference/java/security/KeyStore.html] and generate keys

-The purpose of the project is to show how to generate keys, store them in keystore, and use them for encryption and decryption.
+Example demonstrating how to use [KeyStore](https://developer.android.com/reference/java/security/KeyStore.html) and generate keys, store them in keystore, and use them for encryption and decryption.

 References